NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 <a href="https://www.neonscience.org/resources/learning-hub/tutorials/introduction-hyperspectral-remote-sensing-data-python" target="_blank">Introduction to Hyperspectral Remote Sensing Data in Python</a>

-More details about the surface directional reflectance data product can be found on the data product page, linked below.
+More details about the surface bidirectional reflectance data product can be found on the data product page, linked below.
 - <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Spectrometer orthorectified surface bidirectional reflectance - mosaic</a>

 In addition, NEON'S Airborne Observation Platform provides Algorithm Theoretical Basis Documents (ATBDs) for all of their data products.
-Please refer to the ATBDs below for a more in-depth understanding  ofthe reflectance daad.
+Please refer to the ATBDs below for a more in-depth understanding of the reflectance data.
 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.001288vB?inline=true" target="_blank">NEON Imaging Spectrometer Radiance to Reflectance ATBD</a>
 - <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</a>